stefaleon/Next-Auth-with-Express-backend/README.md

 - Set the cookie in the response headers as we login.
 It now becomes available in `req.headers.cookie`.
 - Confirm the availability for subsequent requests by use of the checkCookie Next API route.

+### Persist the user on page refresh

+- Check if "user" exists in state on each AuthProvider load.
+Do so by calling the `/api/user` route in the Next API, which in turn calls the `api/users/me` route in the external Express API.
+- The request to the external API contains the JWT in the headers, which is extracted by parsing the `req.headers.cookie`.
+- If the check fails, set "user" to null and, if we are in a protected route, redirect to login page.